Animal Crossing as a Dystopia

 In Animal Crossing, you can never "win" too much.
 You can always get MORE furniture, MORE money, MORE event swag, MORE...everything.
 There's never a point at which your achievements are enough, until you decide it.
 That can be a good thing, I suppose, but I find it strangely oppressive.
 I'm left wondering: "When do I deem it reasonable to lay this game aside?
 When am I officially an addict, always seeking the next big thing?
 Where does my minimalist philosophy fit in here?"

-The plain fact is, the ideas of minimalism and being content with what one already has is out of alignment with Animal Crossing's culture.
-In a game of MORE MORE MORE, having less is "losing," and being content is unheard of.
+The fact is, the ideas of minimalism and being content with what one already has is just plain out of alignment with Animal Crossing's culture.
+In a game of MORE MORE MORE, having less is more like "losing," and being content is unheard of.
 The game's encouragement of using natural resources (such as bugs, fish, fruit, shells) for profit also fits in here--it is a philosophy our real world runs on, but will not be able to run on much longer.
+(This Gamasutra article refers to this phenomenon as "affluenza," and I agree.)
 To some degree all video games suffer from these two damaging philosophies, but in Animal Crossing they are systemic diseases.

 Romanticizes "Wilderness" while Still Suffering from "Civilization Mindset"